CJWorkbench/cjworkbench-deploy/README.md

 Run [advanced-deploy](#advanced-deploy) on production, with staging's `$SHA`.

+BEWARE: this writes files, sullying the Git repository.
+Don't commit the changes.

 ## `update-staging-to-latest-passing-master`

 Check GitHub for the "best" `$SHA`, and run [advanced-deploy](#advanced-deploy) on staging.

+BEWARE: this writes files, sullying the Git repository.
+Don't commit the changes.

 # Extra documentation